MetarDev/annoying-favicon-website/README.md

-# annoying-favicon-website
+# tab-goes-brrr-website
-Website for the annoying-favicon package.
+Website for the tab-goes-brrr package.